Why can't Paramount Stock have a Hollywood ending? - ExBulletin

 Skydance had neither the means nor the desire for a traditional takeover.
 His two-pronged approach would begin by looking at Shari Redstone's National Amusements, which owns 5% of Paramount's shares but controls 77% of the preferential voting shares.
 The second step would be to orchestrate a buyout of the entire company.
 Both sides entered a period of exclusive buyout negotiations, but that window ended this weekend.

 Skydance and Paramount may continue to reach an arrangement, but now another suitor is knocking at the door as the lemonade swirls.
-Sony (SONY 0.08%) and private equity giant Apollo (APO 1.31%) are teaming up for a more conventional acquisition valued at $26 billion.
+Sony (NYSE:SONY) and private equity giant Apollo (NYSE:APO) are teaming up for a more conventional acquisition valued at $26 billion.
 The good news is that this would likely be a financially superior transaction for current shareholders than Skydance's potentially dilutive proposal.
 However, it would also take more time to close and overcome serious regulatory hurdles.

 Sony's presence more than Apollo's would expose the combination to antitrust scrutiny.
 Some assets of the two entertainment giants are expected to be sold, if the deal itself is approved.